chrisbarrett/dot-emacs.old/readme.md

 # dot-emacs

 This is my Emacs configuration.
-It is obviously very personalized - my key bindings are designed around [Evil-mode](http://gitorious.org/evil/pages/Home).
+It is obviously very personalized - my key bindings are designed around [Evil-mode](http://gitorious.org/evil/pages/Home), though they can be easily disabled.

 ## Installation